 If you don’t have these basic policies and procedures in place, it may be time to re-evaluate the security measures you are using.
 Were they created for a different time and threat landscape?
 Can they continue to protect you against modern cybercrime?
 If not, it’s time to step up your basic security measures and stop criminals before they sneak into your business.

-If you need help determining if your current security measures are adequate to protect your business, contact us today for a free consultation!
+If you need help determining if your current security measures are adequate to protect your business, contact us today for a consultation!